inbo/bird-tracking/cartodb/import-procedure.md

     order by t.device_info_serial
     ```

-5. Manually add any new devices and their metadata to the table `bird_trackin_devices`
+5. Manually add any new devices and their metadata to the table `bird_tracking_devices`

 6. Remove test records